pslucas0212/Part-5-Perparing-the-Template/README.md

 ![Delete button](/images/sat50.png)

-In the dialog box that says " Are you sure you want to delete host localhost.localdomain?
+In the dialog box that says "Are you sure you want to delete host localhost.localdomain?
 This action is irreversible.", click the OK button.

 ## References
 [Installing Satellite Server from a Connected Network](https://access.redhat.com/documentation/en-us/red_hat_satellite/6.9/html/installing_satellite_server_from_a_connected_network/index)